 The questionnaire focused on personal development, social networking, leisure, relationship with parents, attitudes, mental health, education, work, and school.
 Participants were followed up in 1994 and a subsample was further followed up in 1999 and 2005.

 In 2005, we asked participants to consent to linkages to several nationwide registers, providing information about education, labor marked inclusion, and health.
-The participants are now in their 40s and a fifth data collection is carried out in the fall 2020 and spring 2021.
+The last data collection, the fifth in the study, was carried out in autumn 2020 and spring 2021.
+The participants were 41-47 years old and 86% of the invited participated.